akeryilmaz/NetworkProjectPart2/README.txt

 3. d: $ python3 d/d_receiver.py 2
 4: s: $ python3 s/s_sender.py 2

-After the experiment ends, the scripts running on s and d should be terminated by itself.
+After the experiment ends, the scripts running on s and d should be terminated by themselves.
 Please kill the scripts running on r1 & r2 before moving on to the next experiment by pressing CTRL+C until the scripts stops their execution.